strugee/hubot-bridge/README.md

 # hubot-bridge

-Accept Hubot commands that come over a bridge to another chatroom
+Accept Hubot commands that come over a bridge to another chatroom.
+Assumes bridge messages are in the form:

-See [`src/bridge.coffee`](src/bridge.coffee) for full documentation.
+> [<username>] <message>

 ## Installation

-In hubot project repo, run:
+In you Hubot project repo, run:

-`npm install hubot-bridge --save`
+`npm install --save hubot-bridge`

 Then add **hubot-bridge** to your `external-scripts.json`: